aravindrajagopal2025/PolicyPrism/README.md

 # Policy Warehouse

 A healthcare policy document management system that uses AI to extract and structure policy information from PDFs.
+Generated using GitHub spec-kit

 ## Features